Jim Nabors, TV's homespun Gomer Pyle and singer, dies at 87 - News 12 Now

 AP Photo/Louis Lanzano

-HONOLULU (AP) — Jim Nabors, the shy Alabaman whose down-home comedy made him a TV star as Gomer Pyle and whose surprisingly operatic voice kept him a favorite in Las Vegas and other showplaces, died Thursday.
+HONOLULU (AP) — Jim Nabors, the Alabama-born comic actor who starred as TV’s dim but good-hearted Southern rube Gomer Pyle and constantly surprised audiences with his twang-free operatic singing voice, died Thursday.
 He was 87.

 Nabors, who underwent a liver transplant in 1994 after contracting hepatitis B, died peacefully at his home in Hawaii after his health had declined for the past year, said his husband, Stan Cadwallader, who was by his side.

-Note: A previous version of this story incorrectly identified actor Frank Sutton as a character in “Gomer Pyle, U.S.M.C.”
-Sutton played Sgt.
-Vince Carter.